Skip Navigation

 Advance in nursing management, research, and public health with an online nursing bachelor's degree.

 With an online nursing degree from University of Maryland Global Campus, you can obtain your Bachelor of Science in Nursing (BSN) degree from a program accredited by the Commission on Collegiate Nursing Education.
-This bachelor’s degree program will equip you to serve as a professional nurse in diverse and challenging settings and take on responsibility for client care.
-The curriculum, designed with input from employers, industry experts, and scholars, combines theories with real-world applications to prepare you for a career in nursing leadership roles, clinical research, or public health, or graduate study.
+This bachelor’s degree program provides a pathway for career advancement in clinical management and leadership or public health nursing, as well as preparation for graduate study, by building on your established clinical and practical experiences.
+This program will help equip you to assume the role of the professional nurse in diverse and challenging settings, take on responsibility for client care, and provide exceptional evidence-based nursing care to patients.

 If you were admitted to this program prior to the fall 2018 term, contact an advisor before enrolling in courses.